-The next installment in the James Bond franchise is titled No Time to Die, and it brings back veteran star Daniel Craig as the iconic secret agent.
+James Bond will return in No Time to Die, but it will be Daniel Craig’s last adventure as the iconic secret agent.
 Directed by Cary Joji Fukunaga, the film pits James Bond against a new villain played by Academy Award winner Rami Malek and introduces a new Agent 007.